hen6003/Joelipu/README.md

 ### Content
 * root: The directory (relative) holding the sites files (defualts to root)
 * index: What file to use if a directory is requested (defualts to index.gmi)
+* plugins: The directory (relative) holding plugins to be loaded (defualts to plugins)

 ### Net
 * port: Port to host on (defualts to 1965)